BotsiTeam/BotsiSDK-Android/README.md

 )
 ```

-Retrieves paywall configuration for the specified placement.
+Retrieves paywall configuration for the specified placement with backend-only data.
 A paywall represents a monetization screen that can be displayed to users.
+This method returns only backend parameters without Google Play Store integration.
+To get products with pricing information from Google Play, use `getPaywallProducts` after retrieving the paywall configuration.

 **Parameters:**
 - `placementId`: The identifier for the paywall placement